wemmertc/webpage/index.md

 > When you’re implementing, it’s linear regression

+### Research interests

 Full professor in Computer Science, SDC team of the Engineering, Computer and Imaging Sciences Laboratory of the University of Strasbourg
 *Keywords* : ensemble clustering, high-level image analysis, knowledge extraction, histopathological images analysis

 ## Current projects and collaborations